We love to travel with our kids and show them the world.

 Unfortunately, traveling with kids does mean an extra cost.
 Having kids means spending extra for food, needing more room in your accommodation, and having to fork out the extra cost for plane tickets.

-We’ve traveled both internationally and throughout the US and Canada with our kids from the time they were both still in diapers.
+We’ve traveled both internationally through Asia and throughout the US and Canada with our kids from the time they were both still in diapers.
 During that time, we’ve learned a few things about how to save money when traveling with kids.
 Check it out our tips below – we even include a few tips on how to make family travel better and easier.

 Visit the National Parks